JonathanFrassineti/2D-Ising-Model-simulation/README.md

 For references about Metropolis algorithm, see [this link](https://www.asc.ohio-state.edu/braaten.1/statphys/Ising_MatLab.pdf).

 ## Structure of the project
+These are the steps in order to start the program and to plot the results:
+1) First, the user has to choose beetween the different configurations of the lattice (in our case there is only one, configuration.txt) and eventually write a new one, using the syntax of [configuration](https://github.com/JonathanFrassineti/Software-Project/blob/master/configuration.txt).
-In order to start the Ising model, the user has to launch the file [simulation](https://github.com/JonathanFrassineti/Software-Project/blob/master/simulation.py) which imports its parameters from [configuration](https://github.com/JonathanFrassineti/Software-Project/blob/master/configuration.txt); there could be different types of configurations for the model, depending on the size of the lattice or the MonteCarlo steps, so the user has to specify the configuration he wants when launching the simulation file from the command line (Anaconda Powershell Prompt) with the syntax ***"python simulation.py name_of_the_configuration"*** (in our case, configuration.txt).
+2) Then, to start the Ising model the user has to launch the file [simulation](https://github.com/JonathanFrassineti/Software-Project/blob/master/simulation.py) which imports its parameters from [configuration](https://github.com/JonathanFrassineti/Software-Project/blob/master/configuration.txt) using ConfigParser library; there could be different types of configurations for the model, depending on the size of the lattice or the MonteCarlo steps, so the user has to specify the configuration he wants when launching the simulation file from the command line with the syntax ***"python simulation.py name_of_the_configuration"*** (in our case, configuration.txt).
+3) At the end, the user has to launch the [plots](https://github.com/JonathanFrassineti/Software-Project/blob/master/plots.py) file with the data he wants to plot; from command line, the syntax is  ***"python plots.py name_of_the_configuration 1st_array_data 2nd_array_data 3rd_array_data"*** (in our case, configuration.txt, ./data/time.npy, ./data/ene.npy and ./data/mag.npy), where the three arrays are the data saved from the simulation of the Ising model and represent the time evolution, the energy and the magnetization of the lattice.

 This is how I divided my project into blocks: